Privacy Policy

 6.1 AI Processing Overview

-The ECCN classification and license determination features operate through a controlled, multi-stage analytical process.
-When you submit product descriptions for classification, your input is processed through a governed workflow that includes interpretation of product attributes, retrieval of relevant regulatory reference material from curated compliance datasets, analytical evaluation against applicable regulatory criteria, and generation of structured classification guidance or targeted follow-up questions.
+The ECCN classification, license determination, and OFAC / restricted-party screening features operate through controlled, multi-stage analytical processes.
+When you submit product information or screening data, your input is processed through governed workflows that include interpretation of product or entity attributes, retrieval of relevant regulatory reference material from curated compliance datasets, analytical evaluation against applicable regulatory criteria, generation of candidate ECCN shortlists, targeted follow-up questions (including per-case ELENA Consultation turns), license determinations, and screening outcomes.

-Throughout this process, only the product-related information you submit and regulatory reference material are used for analysis.
-The AI components do not receive your identity, account information, IP address, or other Personal Data.
+Throughout these processes, only the product-, transaction-, or party-related information you submit and regulatory reference material are used for analysis.
+The AI components do not receive your identity, account information, IP address, or other Personal Data about You.

 6.2 Data Transmitted to AI Providers

-When AI processing is invoked, the following data may be transmitted to a Third-Party AI Provider:
+When AI processing is invoked, the following data may be transmitted to a Third-Party AI Provider, depending on the feature You use:

 The following data is never transmitted to AI providers:

-During the classification process, the platform generates temporary analytical data to support the multi-stage workflow for a single classification request.
+During the classification, screening, and per-case ELENA Consultation workflows, the platform generates temporary analytical data to support multi-stage processing for a single request.
 This temporary data:

-AI-generated outputs are informational and analytical in nature.
+AI-generated outputs — including candidate ECCNs, classification results, license determinations, screening narratives, and per-case ELENA Consultation summaries — are informational and analytical in nature.
 They are intended to assist users in regulatory research and internal compliance workflows.
 The Service does not provide legal advice, does not replace professional regulatory counsel, and does not guarantee regulatory outcomes.
 Users remain solely responsible for reviewing AI-generated results and making final export compliance determinations.

 The Service does not engage in solely automated decision-making that produces legal effects or similarly significant impacts on individuals within the meaning of Article 22 of the GDPR or comparable provisions under the CCPA/CPRA (Automated Decision-Making Technology).
-AI-generated classifications and license determinations do not automatically approve, deny, restrict, or enforce legal rights.
+AI-generated classifications, license determinations, and screening outcomes do not automatically approve, deny, restrict, or enforce legal rights.
 All outputs are presented to the user for independent review and judgment before application.

-The platform includes multiple human oversight mechanisms: a structured feedback system allowing users to confirm or contest AI-generated classifications; automated consistency verification that detects potential analytical errors and routes edge cases for review; and an escalation pathway where classifications that fail consistency checks are flagged for further review rather than being presented as definitive results.
+The platform includes multiple human oversight mechanisms: structured feedback allowing users to confirm or contest AI-generated classifications; a user-driven classification correction workflow (Step 4); a user-approval gate when an invited expert proposes an ECCN different from the one in effect; automated consistency verification that detects potential analytical errors and routes edge cases for review; and an escalation pathway where results that fail consistency checks are flagged for further review rather than being presented as definitive results.

-We do not use your Personal Data, Classification Data, License Determination Data, or Chat Data to train, fine-tune, or improve any AI or machine learning model.
+We do not use your Personal Data, Classification Data, Attachment Data, License Determination Data, Party Screening Data, or Chat Data to train, fine-tune, or improve any AI or machine learning model.
 Data transmitted to Third-Party AI Providers is sent through their commercial service interfaces, which are contractually separate from model training activities.
 For details about each provider's data handling practices, see Section 7.

 7. Third-Party Service Providers